 College of Communication > About > Centers & Initiatives > Center for Communication Engagement > The Voice Project > The OpEd Project > Program Details & Application for The OpEd Project

-Public Voices Fellows will convene quarterly for a total of three seminars throughout the year: an initial 1.5-day seminar (“Foundations of Thought Leadership”) that begins the fellowship and explores how ideas and individuals become influential through high stakes scenarios and Socratic dialogue; and two mid-year, one-day seminars which are designed to stimulate cross-pollination of ideas, find connections between participants’ areas of focus and current news hooks, and generate concrete results (in the form of published op-eds/blog posts, TV and radio appearances; speaking opportunities, expert citations in the media, and more).
+Public Voices Fellows will convene quarterly for a total of four seminars throughout the year: an initial 1.5-day seminar (“Foundations of Thought Leadership”) that begins the fellowship and explores how ideas and individuals become influential through high stakes scenarios and Socratic dialogue; and two mid-year, one-day seminars which are designed to stimulate cross-pollination of ideas, find connections between participants’ areas of focus and current news hooks, and generate concrete results (in the form of published op-eds/blog posts, TV and radio appearances; speaking opportunities, expert citations in the media, and more).

 In between each seminar, dedicated OpEd Project editors will be assigned to oversee the group, providing individual coaching and feedback by phone and e-mail, and holding regular check-in conference calls designed to encourage and support participants in reaching their thought leadership goals.
 They will edit, support, look for news hooks, provide individual feedback and encouragement, and otherwise help participants succeed.
 DePaul has had four successful cohorts come through the OpEd Project Public Voices Fellowship program so far, with fellows publishing on average two to three op-eds each, in addition to other media appearances.

 The Thought Leadership Seminars will meet on dates to be determined throughout the academic year.

 If you have questions, please contact Carolyn Bronstein, professor of Communication and founding faculty director at